Modeling and Analysis of Information Systems

 We coordinate the DFG priority program RS3 (Reliably Secure Software Systems) that is lead by Prof. Dr.-Ing.
 Heiko Mantel since 2010.
 This involves the organization of multiple events each year, most prominently the annual meeting and the staff meeting.
 Within RS3, our scientific focus is on driving forward research on information-flow security for concurrent programs, on a security-certifying app store for Android devices, and the security-requirement specification language RIFL.
 More details can be found in the RS3 section.

 We are involved in four further third-party funded research projects involving multiple principle investigators.
 Within the DFG collaborative research center CROSSING, we are developing techniques and tools for detecting, assessing, and mitigating timing-side channels in cryptographic implementations.
 Within CASED, we are focusing on dynamic approaches to usage control based on the concept of service automata.
 Within EC-SPRIDE and CRISP, we are creating solutions for security by design.
 More details can be found in the Projects section.

 Parts of our research are funded by the BMBF (German Federal Ministry of Education and Research), by the DFG (German Research Foundation), by the EU (European Union), by the Land Hessen within LOEWE (Landes-Offensive zur Entwicklung Wissenschaftlich-ökonomischer Exzellenz), and by industry.

 We are the proud recipients of three best-paper awards in the last 5 years.

 We are offering a portfolio of lectures, integrated courses, lab courses, and seminars.
-To find out more about our teaching in the winter term 2015/16, click here.
+To find out more about our teaching in the summer term 2016, click here.

 If you are interested in writing a Master or Bachelor thesis with us, you can find more information in the Theses section.